aceres/cas-fee-project2-af/doc/configuration.md

 b) Writing project information to .firebaserc...

 (Firebase initialization complete!)

-I still haven't to start with these step:

 The CLI will ask what folder to use as the public directory.
 For our project we want to use the dist/ directory instead of Firebase's default public/ directory.
 So type in the command line dist.